Kajojan/Kajojan/README.md

 ### Kajetan Jankowski

 ## 🎓
-Hi, i am a third-year student at the University of Gdańsk, majoring in Computer Science, practical profile.
-I became interested in programming in the 3rd grade of high school.
-It was then that I made the decision to take the matura exam in extended computer science.
+Hi, i am a First-year Master’s student at the University of Gdańsk, majoring in Computer Science.

 ## ⚽
 Thanks to handball, which I have been training for 7 years, I am able to cooperate with others.
 Also thanks to the training I owe good time management and organization.